jjaviersb/asir-deploy-playbook/README.md

-# Asir-Deploy Ansible role
+# Asir-Deploy Ansible Playbook
 ![Logo](logo.gif)

-This ansible role installs Asir-Deploy in a Linux Mint environment.
+This ansible playbook installs Asir-Deploy in a Linux Mint environment.
 It has been tested for the following Linux Mint versions:
-* Linux Mint 21
+* Linux Mint 21 / 21.1

 This role has been generated using the [cookiecutter](https://github.com/cookiecutter/cookiecutter) tool, you can generate a similar role that fits your needs using the this [cookiecutter template](https://github.com/idealista/cookiecutter-ansible-role).